ucr-rhic/ucr-rhic.github.io/how-tos/hpss.md

 Only use for exploring the file system.
 Puts you into an interactive session to explore your "HPSS" space.
 Most Linux commands will work as usual such as `pwd`, `ls`, `cd`, etc. albeit with some different options.
 There is also `save` and `get` commands to archive and grab files from HPSS respectively.

-Simply type `hsi` in SDCC rcas nodes to enter into interactive session
+Simply type `hsi` in SDCC starsub nodes to enter into interactive session

 #### Single line Examples:
-*These commands should be executed from SDCC rcas nodes only and not during interactive session*
+*These commands should be executed from SDCC starsub nodes only and not during interactive session*

 1. `hsi "pwd"` will print your home directory on HPSS
 2. `hsi "ls"` will show files in your home directory on HPSS